Coronavirus information and support

 Current rules and restrictions

-Comprehensive guidance on what you can and cannot do during the national lockdown is available here.
+Comprehensive guidance on what you can and cannot do under the current rules is available here.

 Support for businesses, employees and the self-employed